About the Institute

 Fernando Acosta-Rua is President and CEO of Pet Paradise.
 His involvement with Pet Paradise began in 2004 when he led an investment group to invest in the company.
 He joined the Board of Directors in 2005 and, in 2007, he joined the team as Chief Operating Officer.
 Mr. Acosta-Rua has played a key role in accelerating the growth of Pet Paradise from three pet resorts with 45 employees in northeast Florida to more than 700 employees across seven states and 27 resorts.
 Prior to joining Pet Paradise, Mr. Acosta-Rua spent seven years in Private Equity working with FondElec Group and L&L Capital Partners, two CT based Private Equity firms.
 Previously he ran several family-owned businesses in Costa Rica, then worked for BellSouth International in Atlanta.
 Mr. Acosta-Rua serves on several Boards including as Chairman of Community Hospice of Northeast Florida, Vice Chairman of the Board of Trustees of The Bolles School, the Board of Advisors at the Jacksonville University Public Policy Institute, and President of The Acosta-Rua Family Foundation.
 Mr. Acosta-Rua received his Bachelor of Science Degree from the University of Florida College of Journalism and Communications, and his Master in Business Administration from Northwestern University.

 Jay Demetree is the President and CEO of Demetree Brothers, Inc., a Florida based real estate service company.
 He serves as Managing Member and President of Pentagon Properties, LLC, a limited liability company with investments in real estate, banking, chemical, bio tech, and communications.
-Mr. Demetree currently serves as a Director on the boards of both growing and established companies and serves on numerous charitable boards.
+Mr. Demetree currently serves as a Director on the boards of both growing and established companies and serves on numerous charitable boards including St. Vincent's Hospital Foundation, Inc., the Jacksonville Aviation Authority, Ronald McDonald House Advisory Board of Jacksonville, Ascension Florida Board of Directors, and the Jack and Betty Demetree Family Foundation.
 He is a graduate of Georgia Institute of Technology with a B.S. degree.

-G. Ray Driver, Jr. practices in the areas of mergers and acquisitions, venture capital finance, securities law and general corporate law and is a partner in the law firm of Driver, McAfee, Peek & Hawthorne Mr. Driver has experience in representing publicly owned and privately held businesses in a wide range of corporate transactions.
-Mr. Driver is a member of The Florida Bar, the American Bar Association and the Jacksonville Bar Association.
+G. Ray Driver, Jr. practices in the areas of mergers and acquisitions, venture capital finance, securities law and general corporate law and is a partner in the law firm of Driver, McAfee, Hawthorne & Diebenow.
+Mr. Driver has experience in representing publicly owned and privately held businesses in a wide range of corporate transactions.
+Mr. Driver serves as the Chair-elect for the Jacksonville Regional Chamber of Commerce and the Chair of the JAXUSA Partnership.
+In addition, he serves on the Board of Directors of the Jacksonville Transportation Authority and the Board of Trustees at Jacksonville University.
 Mr. Driver earned a bachelor's degree in Business Administration and Accounting from the University of Montevallo, and a Master's degree in accounting and a law degree from the University of Florida.

-Jane R. Lanier, CFRE is President and System Chief Development Officer of St. Vincent’s HealthCare Foundation in Jacksonville, Florida.
-Ms. Lanier is responsible for establishing, directing and implementing the fundraising program; in addition to distribution, investment and management of Foundation assets.
+Jane R. Lanier, CFRE is a Certified Fundraising Executive in Jacksonville, Florida.
+She owns and operates her own consulting firm, Lanier Consulting and Strategy Services, having served in leadership positions in the philanthropic fundraising field since 1991.
+Ms. Lanier was President and System Chief Development Officer of St. Vincent’s HealthCare Foundation in Jacksonville, Florida from 1999 through 2019.
+During that time she was responsible for establishing, directing and implementing the fundraising program; in addition to distribution, investment and management of Foundation assets.
+Jane Lanier currently provides consulting services in the areas of donor development, cultivation and philanthropy to a limited number of non-profit organizations.
 She has 30 years of experience in fundraising, business and education fields.
 Ms. Lanier has served as President of the Ascension Health Council on Philanthropy, Director of the YWCA Children’s programs in Jacksonville, and CEO of Ronald McDonald House Charities in Jacksonville.
 She has served as President of the First Coast Chapter of the Association of Fundraising Professionals, and as a volunteer with civic organizations in the Jacksonville community.
 She is a recipient of the national award from the Catholic Health Association of the United States for creativity and breakthrough thinking, the Sister Mary Concilia Moran Award; the St. Augustine Diocese Catholic Business Women’s Award and the Jacksonville Business Journal’s Women of Influence Award.
+She is a graduate of Georgia State University and holds a B.S. degree in Education.
 She and her husband, Randy, have two married daughters and five grandchildren.
-She is a graduate of Georgia State University and holds a B.S. degree in Education.

 Willard Payne is the President/Treasurer of Northern Florida Recruiting & Consulting Services, Inc. (NFRCS) and directs professional recruiting, consulting and lobbying client services.
 An educator by training, Mr. Payne spent 14 years with the Chicago Public School System as a teacher and district administrator.
 In 1975, he left Chicago when he was awarded several McDonald's Corporation franchises in Jacksonville, Florida.
 He was the first African American franchise operator in the city and built four stores, hiring more than 500 employees.
 The Mayor of Jacksonville appointed Mr. Payne as the first African American to serve on the Jacksonville Port Authority Board and he also served as the first President of the The100 Black Men of Jacksonville and the Downtown Rotary Club.
 Mr. Payne received his Bachelor's Degree in Education from Xavier University in New Orleans, LA and holds a Master of Science Degree in Education Administration and Supervision from Loyola University in Chicago.